About M. Karunanidhi

-Muthuvel Karunanidhi was an Indian politician who has served as the chief minister of Tamil Nadu on five separate occasions.
+Muthuvel Karunanidhi was an Indian politician who served as the chief minister of Tamil Nadu on five separate occasions.
 He was born on 3 June 1924.
-He is the president of the Dravida Munnetra Kazhagam (DMK), a major Dravidian political party in the state of Tamil Nadu.
-Karunanidhi has led this party since the demise of its founder, C. N. Annadurai, in 1969.
-In a political career spanning more than six decades, Karunanidhi holds the record of winning a seat every time he has contested.
-The DMK chief has also worked as a playwright and screenwriter for Tamil cinema.
-He is known as 'Kalaignar' (meaning 'artist') by his supporters.
+He served as the president of the Dravida Munnetra Kazhagam (DMK), a major Dravidian political party in the state of Tamil Nadu.
+Karunanidhi led the party since its founder, C. N. Annadurai, passed away in 1969.
+The DMK chief also worked as a playwright and screenwriter for Tamil cinema.
+He was known as 'Kalaignar' (meaning 'artist') by his supporters.
 He breathed his last on 7 August 2018, just a few days after he completed 50 years as DMK's president.

-Karunanidhi got inspired to enter into the realm of politics at a young age of 14 and this was believed to be after hearing a speech by Alagiriswami of the Justice Party.
-His political career began with participation in Anti-Hindi agitations.
-He started an organisation of the local youth in his locality and circulated a handwritten newspaper, 'Manavar Nesan', among its members.
+Karunanidhi got inspired to enter into the realm of politics at a mere age of 14 and this was believed to be after hearing a speech of Justice Party's Alagiriswami.
+His political career commenced with his involvement in Anti-Hindi agitations.
+He also formed an organisation in his locality for the local youth and circulated 'Manavar Nesan,' a handwritten newspaper, among its members.

 Last Updated on 17 August, 2018